xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 IFG of P100 connects to the PHYs through 128 SerDes  each operating at 100G data rate The PHY can supports the followings:

-- Up to full 1.6 Tbps capacity
+- Up to full 1.6 Tbps capacity per PHY
 - 16 SerDes in host (P100 NPU) side each SerDes operating at 100G
 - 16 SerDes in the line (Front Panel Ports)  side supporting at 100G (Retimer/800G  mode)
 - 32 SerDes in the line (Front Panel Ports)  side support at 50G (RGB mode)